Mic92/blog/content/posts/deploykit.md

 Lastly my own personal use case is evolves mostly around deploying new configuration to nixos machines.
-As you can see in this example, deploykit not only allows to run a simple command in parallel on multiple hosts, but also python functions, which allows for more flexibility i.e. by incorperating host specific parameters into remote commands.
+As you can see in this example, deploykit not only allows to run a simple command in parallel on multiple hosts, but also python functions, which allows for more flexibility i.e. by incorporating host specific parameters into remote commands.

 ```